 Breach Of exam Regulations

-- A candidate who is found to have unauthorised materials in their possession in the examination hall shall be deemed to be in breach of the examination regulations.
+- A student who is found to have unauthorised materials in their possession in the examination hall shall be deemed to be in breach of the examination regulations.

 - Unauthorised materials, together with a copy of the candidate’s identity card, shall be removed and retained by the invigilator who shall make a written report to the Office of Academic Affairs.
 The Office of Academic Affairs will report the matter to the Registrar for further action.
 The candidate shall be allowed to complete the examination.